 (a) All hatches, pressure relief valves, connections, gauging ports and vents associated with the loading of fuel product into marine tank vessels must be maintained to be leak free and vapor tight.

-(b) The owner or operator of any marine tank vessel must certify to the Department that the vessel is leak free, vapor tight, and in good working order based on an annual inspection using EPA Method 21 or other methods approved in writing by the Department.
+(b) The owner or operator of any marine tank vessel must certify to DEQ that the vessel is leak free, vapor tight, and in good working order based on an annual inspection using EPA Method 21 or other equivalent methods.

-(c) Gaseous leaks must be detected using EPA Method 21 or other methods approved in writing by the Department.
+(c) Gaseous leaks must be detected using EPA Method 21 or other equivalent methods.

 (d) Loading must cease anytime gas or liquid leaks are detected.
-Loading may continue only after leaks are repaired or if documentation is provided to the Department that the repair of leaking components is technically infeasible without dry-docking the vessel or cannot otherwise be undertaken safely.
+Loading may continue only after leaks are repaired or if documentation is provided to DEQ that the repair of leaking components is technically infeasible without dry-docking the vessel or cannot otherwise be undertaken safely.
 Subsequent loading events involving the leaking components are prohibited until the leak is repaired.
-Any liquid or gaseous leak detected by Department staff is a violation of this rule.
+Any liquid or gaseous leak detected by DEQ staff is a violation of this rule.

 (6) Monitoring and Record-Keeping.